TBosak/specbridge/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit issues and pull requests...maybe help me replace my awful logo.
+Please feel free to submit issues and pull requests.